connectwithprakash/dsa-coding/one_last_mile/coding_problems/trees/lowest_common_ancestor_in_binary_search_tree.md

 ## What I Learned

-Your approach brilliantly uses the BST property - the LCA is simply where p and q diverge!
+The approach brilliantly uses the BST property - the LCA is simply where p and q diverge!
 The key was fixing the condition for "both on left side" to `q.val < node.val`.
 This problem shows how data structure properties (BST ordering) can dramatically simplify algorithms from O(n) to O(h).